JetBrains-Research/pubtrends/README.md

 ### Deployment

-Launch Gunicorn serving Flask app, Redis and Celery in containers by the command:
+Launch Gunicorn serving Flask app on HTTP port 80, Redis and Celery in containers by the command:

     ```
     # start